FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 and the Active Travel / NTA funded scheme.
 However, Active Travel will engage with the

-Operations / Placemaking Departments to ensure this commitment is acted on.--- 6
+Operations / Placemaking Departments to ensure this commitment is acted on.
+---
+6

 **e)** There is no legal definition of material changes, it is interpreted on a case-by-case basis.